The author shares how to carve totem poles in his self-published book.

 Learn how to carve totem poles from expert Paul N. Luvera's book.

 The smiling man with the mallet and gouge is Paul N. Luvera Sr. And Paul — who's nearing the start of his ninth decade on this planet he just written and self-published an unusual book titled How to Curve Totem Poles.

-And the reason that Paul is selling out of How to Carve Totem Poles is because the book so lovingly tells precisely how to create a totem just as impressive as the one to the right.
+And the reason that Paul is selling out of How to Carve Totem Poles is because the book so lovingly tells precisely how to create a totem just as impressive as the ones in his book.
 And it just as lovingly details a great deal more about the traditions of the Northwest native peoples of this continent (who, as you know, are famous for their totems).
-And because it also tells you how to carve and assemble other things such as the beautiful cradle below . . . which, believe it or not, was put to gether without a single screw or nail.
+And because it also tells you how to carve and assemble other things such as the beautiful cradle in his book . . . which, believe it or not, was put together without a single screw or nail.
 And because a chapter in the book by Paul's wife, Mary, explains the proper way in which to paint a totem to give it an authentic look.
 And just because.

-How to Carve Totem Poles is a large (8-1/2 X 11) paperback, It con. tains a number of color plates and many black and white Illustrations, and there's nothing else like it around for $11.95.
-You can order it directly -from the author by sending your $11.95 to Mr. Paul N. Luvera, Sr., 2102 9th St., Anacortes, Wash.
-98221.
+How to Carve Totem Poles is a large (8-1/2 by 11) paperback, It contains a number of color plates and many black and white Illustrations, and there's nothing else like it around for $11.95.
+You can order it directly from the author by sending your $11.95 to Mr. Paul N. Luvera, Sr., 2102 9th St., Anacortes, Washington 98221.